Grace Grossman Youth Collaborative

 Have you ever swam with giant horseshoe crabs?
 Spied on a juvenile gray seal swimming with its parents?
 Watched a baby sheep mow down a field of poison ivy?
 Practiced digital landscape photography?
 Written Haiku about the ocean?
 Seen the Milky Way?

-The Grace Grossman Youth Collaborative offers these remarkable experiences and more for urban high school and middle school kids.
-Named after Grace Grossman who championed the sale of the Field Station to the Conservation Foundation in 2004 and initiated in 2006 by then Massachusetts' Senator Robert O'Leary and House State Representative Eric Turkington, and Dr. Sarah Oktay, the Collaborative pays for transportation and a week long "once in a life-time" experience to study the history, flora and fauna, geology, and people of Nantucket for six urban student groups each year.
-This all inclusive trip provides meals, tickets, housing, instruction, on island transportation, and materials for one week at the University of Massachusetts Boston Nantucket Field Station.
+The Grace Grossman Youth Collaborative offers these remarkable experiences and more for high school and middle school kids.
+Named after Grace Grossman who championed the sale of the Field Station to the Conservation Foundation in 2004 and initiated in 2006 by then Massachusetts' Senator Robert O'Leary and House State Representative Eric Turkington, and Dr. Sarah Oktay.
+The Collaborative supports the experience to study the history, flora and fauna, geology, and people of Nantucket.

-- Guided nature walks of the salt marsh, upland areas, and tours of the seal rookery around Muskeget Island by boat (weather permitting)
+- Guided nature walks of the salt marsh, upland areas, and tours of the island.

 - Beach exploration, and interpretive field trips to an operating cranberry bog, the hidden forest, Squam Swamp, and a vernal pond